Skip to main content

 A common issue with keyless entry systems for business applications is that personnel spend too much time managing the system, including replacing credentials, setting up new users and issuing credentials for guests.

 An upgraded system should automate many of these tasks and offer easy-to-use tools for managing personnel access.
-For example, mobile keyless entry for commercial doors should offer an app for remote management and automated credential renewal.
+For example, mobile entry solutions should offer an app for remote management and automated credential renewal.

 2. Frequent breakdowns or malfunctions

-Another sign that a keyless building entry system may need an upgrade is if it experiences frequent breakdowns or malfunctions.
+Another sign that a system may need an upgrade is if it experiences frequent breakdowns or malfunctions.
 This could be due to outdated hardware or software, or a lack of proper maintenance.
 In some cases, upgrading the system may be necessary to ensure reliability and integrity.
-Cloud-based (vs. on-premise security) keyless door entry systems can mitigate this issue with automatic software updates to give you access to the latest features with maximum uptime.
+Cloud-based (vs. on-premise security) keyless door entry systems can mitigate this issue with automatic software updates, giving you access to the latest features with maximum uptime.

 3. Susceptibility to hacking

-An outdated keyless entry system may be more susceptible to hacking or unauthorized access.
+An outdated system may be more susceptible to hacking or unauthorized access.
 Always upgrade the system with the latest security software and firmware updates.
-Advanced keyless access control systems should also offer additional layers of security, such as multi-factor authentication, biometric authentication and end-to-end encryption.
+Advanced systems should also offer additional layers of security, such as multi-factor authentication, biometric authentication and end-to-end encryption.

 4. Unmet user expectations

 If personnel cannot securely access the facility efficiently, it may be time to look for a new system.
-An improved keyless entry system should offer easy access and administration, intuitive user interfaces, automated features and mobile credentials via a smartphone app for remote keyless access.
+An improved keyless entry system should offer easy access and administration, intuitive user interfaces, automated features and mobile credentials via a smartphone app.
 Doing so will help to ensure that expectations are met without compromising security or safety.

 5. Log access is challenging